By Matt Robinson

 Don’t snigger – there might be a blue-rinse connotation around Honda’s supermini contender but the Mk4 Jazz, launched in 2020, does many things very well indeed.
 It has a much-improved interior which retains those clever Magic Seats in the rear, allowing for the loading of tall items, while its clever hybrid drivetrain is smooth and refined, offering a neat balance of power and economy.

 Like the Honda Jazz above, the Toyota Yaris hasn’t always had the most enviable image.
 But the fourth-generation model of 2020 ought to change all that.
 It looks belting on the outside, it has a solidly made and attractive interior, and the 1.5-litre, 3-cylinder hybrid drivetrain is not only full of charm and great for efficiency, but the refinement levels have been massively improved over its immediate predecessor.
 In short, the Yaris Mk4 has gone from also-ran to genuine title contender in the supermini class.

 Also Check Out:

-Two Volkswagen Group products make up our top 5 here but it’s the SEAT Leon we’re most impressed by.
+There are two Volkswagen Group products making up our top 5 here, but it’s the SEAT Leon we’re most impressed by.
 It blends youthful looks and attractive cabin design with some impressive in-car tech, a superb chassis and typically excellent petrol and turbodiesel drivetrains.
 There’s also a plug-in hybrid model if you want a bit of zero-emissions motoring from time to time.

 The Octavia’s greatest trick is that it is based on the same chassis as the Volkswagen Golf but the Skoda’s body is much bigger, so that you get far more cabin space and a massive 600-litre boot to play with for your money.
 Not only that, but the Skoda’s fastback shape is really appealing and the interior finishing is also top-notch on the latest Mk4.